rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 ## 2.1 Consultations with donors

-Prior to a collection being acquired by the Rose Library, the Head of Collection Processing may consult with curators to draft an [Operational Impact Statement](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA") to assess the overall space and supply needs of a collection, as well as cost of transfer, accessioning, processing, and storing a collection.
+Prior to a collection being acquired by the Rose Library, curators or collection development archivists may consult with the the Head of Collection
+Processing to draft an [Operational Impact Statement](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA") to assess the overall space and supply needs of a collection, as well as cost of transfer, accessioning, processing, and storing a collection.

 Additionally, Collection Services staff may meet with donors or curators to provide guidance and assistance on matters such as: